miklaskarjalainen/SMBAutoSplitter/README.md

 ## Requiremenets:
    - Nestopia 1.40v
    - Super Mario Bros NTSC
+   - Tested to work on Any% and on Warpless.

 ## Installation:
    1. Download the *.asl file and place it to a desired folder.